instructlab/taxonomy/README.md

 - `created_by`: Your GitHub username.
 - `domain`: Specify the category of the knowledge.
 - `seed_examples`: A collection of key/value entries.
   - `context`: A chunk of information from the knowledge document.
-Each `qna.yaml` **needs five `context` blocks** and has a maximum word count of 500 words.
+Each `qna.yaml` **needs exactly five `context` blocks** and has a maximum word count of 500 words.
   - `questions_and_answers`: The parameter that holds your questions and answers
     - `question`: Specify a question for the model.
-Each `qna.yaml` file **needs at least three question and answer pairs per `context` chunk** with a maximum word count of 250 words.
+Each `qna.yaml` file **needs exactly three question and answer pairs per `context` chunk** with a maximum word count of 250 words.
     - `answer`: Specify the desired answer from the model.
 Each `qna.yaml` file needs at least three question and answer pairs per `context` chunk with a maximum word count of 250 words.
 - `document_outline`: Describe an overview of the document your submitting.
 - `document`: The source of your knowledge contribution.